dart-lang/language/working/augmentation-libraries/parts_with_imports.md

 [string_part_of_lint]: https://dart.dev/tools/linter-rules/use_string_in_part_of_directives	"use_string_in_part_of_directives lint"

+### Development

+The experiment name for this feature is `enhanced-parts`.

+The macro feature requires both this feature and the augmentations feature.
+Tools can choose to enable these features automatically when the macros feature is enabled, or they can enable it selectively only for code generated by macros.

+The augmentations feature does not require enhanced parts, it can work within the existing part requirements.

 ## Changelog

+### 1.1

+*   Specifies resolution of implicit extension declarations.
+*   Names the feature "Enhanced parts".
+*   Fixes some typos.

 ### 1.0

 *   Initial version.
 The corresponding version of [Augmentations], which refers to part files with imports, is version 1.21.
 *   Combines augmentation libraries, libraries and part files into just libraries and part files, where the part files can have import, export and further part directives.
 Those part directives can use configurable imports.